ctrlaltwill/Ankipedia/README.md

 - Three word phrases (trigrams)
 - Four word phrases and longer are excluded to reduce calls to the Wikipedia API

+You can also right-click any underlined term to:
+- Copy the term text
+- Add to Blocked Words (blocks the term and any phrases containing it)
+- Add to Blocked Unigrams (only blocks the exact term when it appears alone)

 ## Configuration

 ### 1. Accessing Options
 1. Open Anki
 2. Go to Tools > Ankipedia Options
-3. Configure your preferences:
+3. Configure your preferences across 4 tabs:

+#### Setup
-   - Wikipedia Language: Choose which language version of Wikipedia to query
+- Wikipedia Language: Choose which language version of Wikipedia to query (with flag icons)
 - Class Name: Control which elements get tooltips (e.g. 'card' for all content)

+#### Appearance
 - Theme: Light, Dark or Auto theme for tooltips
+- Term Border Style: Solid, Dotted or None
+- Border Thickness: Adjust from 1-3px
+- Border Color: Customize the underline color
+- Tooltip Button Colors: Customize background and text colors

+#### Blocked Words
-   - Blocked Words: Terms that will never show tooltips
+- Blocked Words: Terms that will never show tooltips (includes phrases containing these words)
-   - Blocked Unigrams: Single words that won't show tooltips
+- Blocked Unigrams: Single words that won't show tooltips when they appear alone

+#### About
+Information about the addon and links to resources

 ### 2. Setting Up Your Cards
 1. Choose where you want tooltips to appear: